Costa Dorada resorts: Five of Catalonia's most popular

 The good thing about the Costa Dorada resorts is that there's a total mix of entertainment for all holidaymakers.
 Whether you want romance, culture, family fun or just a good night out, you'll find it on the Costa Dorada.

-If you fancy exploring the Costa Dorada resorts for yourself, check out current deals from Thomas Cook and Monarch which both have great offers to help get you on your way.
+If you fancy exploring the Costa Dorada resorts for yourself, check out current deals from Thomas Cook and Jet2holidays which both have great offers to help get you on your way.
 If you can't quite find what you're looking for, head on over to our travel deals and discounts section for the very latest from all major holiday providers.

 Get FREE travel offers

 Sign up to receive the latest deals and exclusive discounts on holidays, flights, hotels and more, plus inspiration on where to go when